AMM & DEX Venues

 Practical Tips

-Monitoring DEX/CeFi Spread
+Monitoring DEX/CeFi spread:

 - Add

-ETHon Hyperliquid - Open the AMM Pool View — the overlay will auto-select
+WETH/USDCon Uniswap V4 andETHon Hyperliquid - Open the AMM Widget on the Uni product — the overlay auto-selects

 hl:ETH - The TWAP chart shows Uniswap price history with a gold dashed line at the HL mid

-Watching V3 and V4 Together
+Watching V3 and V4 together:

 Frequently Asked Questions